Here’s a bone of contention I’ve been meaning to address for many years.

 Canada only album: “Twist & Shout” (2/3/64):

-Anyway, enough about Canada.
+Anyway, we've made our point about the Canadian releases.
 Let’s get back to the American records….

 Just because “procedure” may be handled a certain way in a certain land, doesn’t mean it’s going to gel in other regions of the world.
 Here’s a prime example: